nordeim/FinAnalyst-Pro/docs/prompt-1.md

 ---

 Awesome job on your meticulous analysis, planning and execution!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Now, please think deeper and think harder to deeply explore thoroughly and systematically how to create a detailed implementation plan for each phase, starting with your unified (improved) Phase 1, that list the files to be created for the phase with a description of features and a checklist for each file.
 Then review and validate the implementation plan for phase 1 before proceeding to execute to create the complete working drop-in replacement file for each of the files included in the phase implementation plan.

+---

+Awesome job on your meticulous review, analysis and planning!
+Yes, please meticulously proceed with your phase 1 plan.